tocco/tocco-docs/devops/internal_servers/wlan.rst

 Unifi Controll Panel
 --------------------

-The Control Panel has a very intuitive Design but there are two basic interfaces which we need to configure/maintenance the wlan's.
+The Control Panel has a very intuitive design but there are two basic interfaces which we need to configure/maintenance the wlan's.

 #.
 The Panel for Devices.
 Here you can manage all the ``AP's`` (update, restart).